Caleb Smith State Park

 This Office of Parks, Recreation and Historic Preservation site has accessible features that include a museum and visitors center.
 A full list of DEC's accessible recreation destinations is available on the DEC website.

-Go to Google Maps, and enter your address for step-by-step directions to Caleb Smith State Park Preserve.
-(This link will open a page outside the DEC website.
-Hold the "Shift" key down, and click on the link to open it in a new window.)
+Go to Google Maps, and enter your address for step-by-step directions to Caleb Smith State Park Preserve. (link leaves DEC website)

 Address: 581 West Jericho Turnpike, Smithtown, NY 11787

-Website: Caleb Smith State Park Preserve (This link leaves the DEC website)
+Website: Caleb Smith State Park Preserve (leaves DEC website)